 All clergy are involved with the discerning and encouraging of vocation.
-All Christians are called in a wide variety of vocations.
-Some are called to fulfil a vocation within the church, to ordained and to lay ministries.
-All will express their Christian vocation in a whole variety of ways, including in the workplace, in their neighbourhoods and communities and through parenting and caring within families.
+Some people are called to fulfil a vocation within the church, to ordained and to lay ministries.
+Everyone will express their Christian vocation in a whole variety of other ways, including in the workplace, in their neighbourhoods and communities and through parenting and caring within families.
 Clergy have a major responsibility in nurturing vocation, both within the church and more broadly.
 This workshop looks at some tools to help develop this task and ministry.

 The event can be run with a simple introduction to coaching for those who have no experience of working in this way.